Kvitekvist/FUS/README.md

 #### Set the Game language to English

 Just do it.
-This entire Modlist is in English and 99% of glall mods you will find are also in Enish.
-I highly recommend playing the game in English and **I will not give support to people with a non-English game**.
+This entire Modlist is in English and 99% of all mods you will find are also in English.
+We highly recommend playing the game in English and **will not give support to people with a non-English game**.
 Wabbajack does not support SkyrimVR files in other languages either.
 Wabbajack will fail file validation for other languages.

 Open the Steam Properties window, navigate to the _Language_ tab and select _English_ from the dropdown menu.